-The Postal Administrations of Palestine and Greece guarantee the right of transit for parcels over their territory from or to any foreign country and shall forward them by routes and means used for their own parcels.
-Such parcels shall be subject to the provisions of this Agreement and to the Detailed Regulations annexed to this Agreement as far as they are applicable.
+The two Postal Administrations guarantee the right of transit for parcels over their territory to or from any country with which they respectively have parcel post communication.
+Transit parcels shall be subject to the provisions of this Agreement and to the Detailed Regulations so far as these are applicable.